-The Govind Ballabh Pant Museum or the state museum has been named after the freedom fighter Pandit Govind Ballabh Pant in 1980 for his noteworthy contribution in Uttarakhand’s development.
-The museum contains handwritten letters by Sardar Vallabh Bhai Patel to GB Pant during the quest of independence.
+The Govind Ballabh Pant Museum or the state museum has been named after the freedom fighter Pandit Govind Ballabh Pant in 1980 for his noteworthy contribution to Uttarakhand’s development.
+The museum contains handwritten letters by Sardar Vallabh Bhai Patel to GB Pant during the quest for independence.
 Prestigious paintings, sculptures, textiles, manuscripts that hold cultural and historical significance are found in the museum.

 Simtola, a tiny picnic spot located just 8 km away from Almora is covered with lush green pine and deodar trees.
-The apt evening to spend camping or picnicking surrounded by a view of rice paddies, giant Himalayas and valleys.
-This unexplored spot was earlier a granite hill and a diamond mining centre but know is just a quite saint spot.
+The apt evening to spend camping or picnicking surrounded by a view of rice paddies, giant Himalayas, and valleys.
+This unexplored spot was earlier a granite hill and a diamond mining center but now is just a quite saint spot.